Christiansfeld - part of UNESCO World Heritage

 Read more about the history of Christiansfeld and the Moravian Church

-Actually, it started as a kind of reverse industrial espionage.
-During a trip to the Netherlands, King Christian VII and his doctor, J. F. Struensee, visited the Church of the Brethren town Zeist, and they were impressed by what they saw.
-Here, skilled craftsmen and merchants had built a beautiful and prosperous town.
+During a trip to the Netherlands, King Christian VII visited the Brethren town of Zeist.
+And they were impressed by what they saw.
+Here, skilled craftsmen and traders had built a beautiful and well-functioning city.

-Therefore, Christian VII invited these talented and enterprising people to Denmark and let them build a town after his own model.
-The intention was to kick-start economic growth in the duchies.
+Therefore, Christian VII invited these skilled and enterprising people to Denmark and let them build a city according to their own model.
+The intention was to create growth in the area.

-With a rigorous urban plan, the well-preserved iconic yellow-brick houses sit side by side on cobbled streets, and the core of the town has been preserved.
-So, today you can experience the town that Christian VII allowed the Church of the Brethren to build back in 1773.
+With a strict urban plan, the well-preserved iconic yellowstone houses lie side by side on cobbled streets.
+The town center has been preserved.
+So you can to this day experience the city that Christian VII gave the Brethren congregation permission to build back in 1773.

-Explore the town’s shops.
-Enjoy a coffee in one of the cosy cafés.
-Experience the town’s signature cake - a honey cake shaped like a heart.
+Explore the city's shops.
+Enjoy a cup of coffee in one of the cozy cafes.
+Experience the city's signature cake – a gingerbread shaped like a heart.

 Photo:Visit Kolding

-The town’s central square is named after Count Zinzendorf, who helped found the Church of the Brethren.
-As the name suggests, the square is square, and the entire layout of the town is measured according to the dimensions and location of the square.
+The town's central square is named after Count Zinzendorf, who helped found the Brethren congregation.
+The square is square, and the entire city's ground plan is measured according to the square's dimensions and location.

 Photo:Christiansfeld Centret